contributor-assistant/github-action/README.md

 #### 2. Pull Request event triggers CLA Workflow

 CLA action workflow will be triggered on all Pull Request `opened, synchronize, closed`.
+This workflow will always run in the base repository and thats why we are making use of the [pull_request_target](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) event.
 <br/> When the CLA workflow is triggered on pull request `closed` event, it will lock the Pull Request conversation after the Pull Request merge so that the contributors cannot modify or delete the signatures (Pull Request comment) later.
 This feature is optional.

 #### 3. Signing the CLA